 There are many potential causes of foot pain, but some are more common than others.
 If you're experiencing foot pain or extreme discomfort, the team at OAA Orthopaedic Specialists can help you find relief.
 Here are seven common causes of foot pain, along with steps your podiatrist can take to help you relieve pain and step freely.

-One of the most common causes of heel pain, plantar fasciitis occurs when the plantar fascia -- a band of tissue that connects the heel bone to the toes -- becomes inflamed.
-This inflammation in the plantar fascia can be caused by overuse, repetitive stress, or wearing poor fitting shoes that don't provide adequate support.
+One of the most common causes of heel pain is plantar fasciitis, which occurs when the plantar fascia—a band of tissue that connects the heel bone to the toes—becomes inflamed.
+This inflammation can be caused by overuse, repetitive stress, or wearing poorly fitting shoes that don't provide adequate support.

 If you're struggling with pain in your heel bone and plantar fascia due to plantar fasciitis, the prognosis is more than good: Plantar fasciitis can be successfully treated with a variety of methods, including physical therapy, custom orthotics, and injections.